Graphic design Master in Florence, Italy.The Institute has a Master of Interior design instructed in English

 This introductory course will examine the historic and artistic expressions of art and images then translate the visual experience into a contemporary digital art medium.
 Students will study the aesthetic principles of drawing through two-dimensional digital vector and pixel-oriented illustration.
 Students will acquire experience with the illustration concepts of color, depth, balance and composition.

-CD 140- Interactive Media Design, Adobe Flash - 3 Credits Explores application software, tools, and skills required to create 2d imagery, animations and web site design using a variety of Adobe programs.
-The course explores the leading software Adobe Flash, supported by Illustrator and Photoshop with emphasis on creativity and effective Web design.
+Explores application software, tools, and skills required to create 2d imagery, animations and web site design using a variety of Adobe programs.
+The course explores the leading software by Adobe, with emphasis on creativity for effective mobile applications and Web design.

-HUM 151 Art History 2 - 3 Credits The second part of the course begins in Italy in the early 1500’s and continues past the Mannerist movement of Michelangelo.
+The second part of the course begins in Italy in the early 1500’s and continues past the Mannerist movement of Michelangelo.
 Students are explained the major artistic developments of the centuries from the ideal classical form into the complex era of the Counter Reformation.
 Many class sessions are held on-site in the form of field trips to museums or churches to enhance the in-class lectures.

 HUM 121-Italian Language 1b - 1 Credit The courses will continue to focus mainly on spoken conversational used in Italy.
 This more advanced level class will start to deal with general work and business discussions.